zwx94/CellFreeGMF_Tutorials/source/Installation.rst

    pytorch
    pyG

 The use of the mclust algorithm requires the rpy2 package and the mclust package.
-See https://pypi.org/project/rpy2/for detail.
+See https://pypi.org/project/rpy2/ for detail.

 Installation
 ------------